SEO in the AI Era

 Structure Content for AI-Readability + Clarity

+Whether you call it updated AI SEO, GEO, or AIO, there are some things to keep in mind when it comes to structuring your content.
 We always recommend writing your content for your target audience, so luckily structuring your content for AI-readability and clarity also aligns with how people interpret content!
-Once you have your keywords and understand the intent behind those keywords you can format your content accordingly.
 We never recommend losing your brand voice just to follow best-practices, but there are ways that you can ensure your message is clear and discoverable.

-Some helpful tips that help AI and users digest easily digest your content:
+Some helpful tips that help AI and users easily digest your content:

-• Including a TLDR; or summary section at the beginning of the content.
+• Include a TL;DR or summary section at the beginning of the content.
 This helps users understand if they are in the right place and what they will be getting from this resource.

-• Making sure you have clear headlines (htags) that are utilizing proper hierarchy (ie. start with h1 and move on to h2 and beyond in an organized fashion).
+• Make sure you have clear headlines (htags) that are utilizing proper hierarchy (i.e. start with h1 and move to h2 and beyond in an organized fashion).

-• Make sure your title tags, meta description, and URL are reflective of the content on the page.
+• Make sure your title tags, meta description, and URL are reflective of the content on the page, utilizing target keywords appropriately.
+And if you are including images, make sure you Alt Text is updated.

 Next